 The 28th Cambridge (St John's) Scout Group was started on the 2nd of November 1928.
+It may have started briefly in 1920, closing in 1921 but the current group has run continuously since 1928.
 Originally meetings were held in the St John's Parish Hall, which was on the south-eastern corner of Blinco Grove and Baldock Way, a fair way from it's mother church on Hills Road.
 Past pupils of Morley Memorial school may remember the building as the school dinner hall.
 It has since been replaced by a terrace of flats.

 The 28th Cambridge Scout group are mentioned in the district archives for circa 1934 and circa 1950, and mention the leaders from those dates: Miss F.E.Isaacson, Miss N.L.Cook and Miss B.M.Summers who ran the cubs around 1934 on Monday evenings around 6pm and A. R. McGlashan who ran the cubs on Mondays at 6pm and scouts at 7:15 on Tuesdays around 1950.